ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 2. Use the VLAN IDs used earlier in this tutorial, e.g. `700` for the public and `710` for the private.
 Name your segments so that you can identify the public and private, or refer to [naming recommendations in {{site.data.keyword.vpc_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t).

-For more information on creating NSX-T segments, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-316E5027-E588-455C-88AD-A7DA930A4F0B.html).
+For more information on creating NSX-T segments, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-316E5027-E588-455C-88AD-A7DA930A4F0B.html){: external}.

 The VLAN IDs are only local to the hosts, they are not visible in {{site.data.keyword.vpc_short}}.
 {: note}